muhib116/vue-draggable-package-/README.md

 - Default: None
 - Description: Functional prop called after the drag ends, returns the current position of the draggable element.
 - example: ```afterDragEnd: yourFunction```

-### Key Features

-1. **Mobile Touch Support:**
-    - Description: Provides touch support for mobile devices, enabling seamless dragging on touch screens.

-2. **Multi-Element Draggable Support:**
-    - Description: Allows the implementation of multiple draggable elements on the same page, each with its own configuration.

-3. **Conditional Draggable:**
-    - Description: Provides the option to conditionally enable or disable dragging based on certain criteria.

-4. **Cross-Browser Compatibility:**
-    - Description: Tested for cross-browser compatibility to ensure consistent behavior across various web browsers.

-5. **Detailed Documentation:**
-    - Description: Comprehensive documentation with clear examples and explanations for easy implementation and troubleshooting.

-6. **Community Support:**
-    - Description: Active community support for addressing issues, answering queries, and contributing to the enhancement of the package.

-7. **Examples:**
-   - Description: Provides examples for basic usage and advanced configurations with multiple draggable elements.

-8. **Separate Configurations:**
-   - Description: Allows using separate configurations for each draggable element if needed.

-9. **Dynamic Position Tracking:**
-   - Description: Dynamically tracks and displays the position of the draggable element during and after dragging.

-10. **Support for Vue 3:**
-   - Description: Specifically designed for Vue.js 3.

-11. **Event Handling:**
-    - Description: Supports callback functions for events such as drag start, dragging, and drag end.

-12. **Boundary Element:**
-    - Description: Option to specify a boundary element to constrain the draggable element within a certain area.

-13. **Scrollable Container Support:**
-    - Description: Allows specifying a scrollable parent element, ensuring proper functionality within scrollable containers.